rlespinasse/github-slug-action/README.md

 ### One of the environment variables doesn't work as intended

+> [!WARNING]
-[**Note**][naming-conventions]: When you set a custom environment variable, you cannot use any of the default environment variable names.
+> When you set a custom environment variable, you [cannot use any of the default environment variable names][naming-conventions].
 For a complete list of these, see [Default environment variables][default-environment-variables]. **If you attempt to override the value of one of these default environment variables, the assignment is ignored.**

 If a variable start to be used as default environment variable, the environment variable may have a different behavior than the expected one.